-Skills to Foster Training
+Foundations to Foster Training

-The journey usually begins with the Skills to Foster Pre-approval course, which prepares new applicants for fostering.
+The journey begins with applicants completing the NFG Foundations to Foster Pre-approval course, which prepares new applicants for fostering.

 The course focuses on the practical, day-to-day skills that all foster carers need.
 It links into the Training, Support and Development Standards in England, other professional development qualifications, as well as a competency-based assessment process.
 It is relevant UK-wide.
 The course also provides our applicants with an opportunity to meet other applicants, experienced Foster carers, who can share their expertise and some of the key people who will be supporting them throughout their journey, such as Supervising Social Workers and Registered Managers.
 And it goes without saying that our training is fun, informative and offers real insight into what lies ahead.